Sappho #

 While most of her poems appear to be about female love - lesbian or homo-erotic poetry, she also wrote love poems to men as well.

-The paradox of Sappho’s art is though she is moved deeply by physical passion, the physical aspect disappears in her treatment of them.
+The paradox of Sappho’s art is though she is moved deeply by physical passion, the physical aspect disappears in her treatment of her young girls.

 There is nothing ultimately possesive in her love as she realises that marriage is the right and inevitable end for those she expresses her feelings.